-CBRE - The manager achieved positive returns of 2.6% in the year which was less than the target of 3.72%.
+CBRE (Property) - The manager achieved positive returns of 2.6% in the year which was less than the target of 3.72%.
 The CBRE portfolio was reduced slightly to 7% of the overall portfolio so holdings were sold in the year to make funds available to fund the infrastructure debt, private equity and renewable energy portfolios.

-CQS - The multi sector credit portfolio performed well outperforming benchmark by 2.32%, this made up for performance that lagged behind benchmark in the previous financial year.
+CQS (Multi Sector Credit) The portfolio performed well outperforming the benchmark by 2.32%, this made up for performance that lagged behind benchmark in the previous financial year.
 CQS has a defensive style of investment which should help to reduce the volatility in the value of the fund's assets.